 The importance of long tail keyword strategy

 Focusing on long tail keywords should be an important part of a long term keyword research strategy.
 Long tail keywords are keywords or key phrases that are more specific (and usually longer) than more common keywords, often called “head” keywords.
 Long tail keywords get less search traffic, but will usually have a higher conversion value, as they focus more on a specific product or topic.
 Read our post about the importance of long tail keywords if you want to know why you should focus on long tail keywords when optimizing your site.

 Multiple focus keywords

-Doing keyword research should be the start of any sustainable SEO strategy.
-The result of keyword research will be an extensive list of keywords for which you’d like to be found.
-The hardest part is yet to begin: the content writing.
-You should write articles and blogpost on every single keyword you would like to be found for.
-That’ll be quite a challenge!
+Keyword research should be the start of any sustainable SEO strategy.
+The result will be a long list of keywords for which you’d like to be found.
+But the hardest part is still ahead: writing all that content.
+You should write articles and blog posts on every single keyword you would like to be found for.
+That’s quite a challenge!